IceCTF/ColdCore/README.md

 with information from all the problem.yml files, and automatically generated static file names, and automatic substitutions for static file links in problem.yml.
 More documentation on this to come soon.

+## Contributing

+Flagbase is under really heavy development right now.
+That means

+- **Absolutely do** submit issues: bugs and feature requests are awesome.

+- **Don't** submit a pull request for:
+    - a major feature addition
+    - database model changes

+- **Do** submit pull requests for:
+    - documentation addition/edits
+    - minor bugfixes
+    - small changes to existing features

+If you're touching `database.py` or `config.py`, you're probably doing it wrong.

+If you decide to ignore my guidelines, **write detailed documentation** on what your pull request consists of, what problems it fixes, how it works, and what issues it could bring up.

+Of course, you are more than welcome to fork the repository.